 The burgeoning growth of new information communication technology (ICT) and its significant contribution to the information society and knowledge-based economy offers strong impetus for social transformation.
-Since the boundary of traditional organizations and activities is dissolving, the traditional boundary of innovation, a great gap between laboratory research, development (R&D) activities and public or users is also dissolving.
-The Informational mode, a new mode of development, has superseded the industrial mode of development.
+The informational mode, a new mode of development, has superseded the industrial mode of development.
 For industrial production, bounded by materials and manufacturing, space is a system of geography and places, while for informational mode of development, space is a continuum of the dissemination of knowledge requisite of the task in the field, despite of its physical location [1], [2].
+With the emergence and convergence of ICT, the traditional boundary of organizations and activities is dissolving [3].
+The traditional boundary of innovation, a great gap between laboratory research, development (R&D) activities and public or users is also dissolving [4].

-In this situation, on one hand, with the support of modern ICT and the dissolving of traditional boundary of organization, innovation tend to be carried out where the users or customers are, in their living context, instead of in the offices, factories, laboratories and other fixed locations with their physical settings.
+In this situation, on one hand, with the support of modern ICT, innovation tend to be carried out where the users or customers are, in their living context, instead of in the offices, factories, laboratories and other fixed locations with their physical settings.
 The past few decades has witnessed the continuous increase of proportion of service opportunities rather than manufacturing markets.
 It suggests a profound change from manufacturing to servicing, which let us to reconsider the implications and comprehensions of innovation.